misaelmt/RequestBuffer/README.md

 Fast implementation of a queue that empties itself when it is "full".
 It empties using a callback function.
 The purpose is to save server requests and send them using only one server request.
-This helps to reduce server load, bandwidth and data usage.
+This helps to reduce server load and data usage.
 For an usage example look at my [LogglyBufferMod](https://github.com/misaelmt/LogglyBufferMod "LogglyBufferMod").